 Poetic sections and quotations have been ‘set off’ in a block verse- by-verse format (see below).
 The generous 10 point vintage semi-bold font with adequate spacing between letters, words and lines, has created a format that makes reading exciting!
 The ornamental drop caps produce an artful, attractive vintage style that appeals to many Bible readers.
-We hope to have our first copies in stock by early 2020.
+We hope to have our first copies in stock in April.
 To stay ‘in the loop’ about this new design – click here.
 Below are a few rough draft samples which may be slightly altered before publication – these are here to represent the basic form of this series.
-Here are some first impressions of this typesetting by Randy Brown.
+Here is an interview with Sky Cline & Randy Brown regarding this ground breaking setting.

 28 GSM Paper, Font: 10 pt.